att-vault/vault/README.md

 ## Data

-These notebooks and scripts expect files to be in a `data/` subdirectory of this directory.
-The data can be obtained from att-vault-corpus on S3:  http://vault-data-corpus.s3-website.us-east-2.amazonaws.com/
+These notebooks and scripts expect files to be in a `data/` subdirectory of this directory, which by default is a symbolic link to /data.
+You can obtain the files from [vault-data-corpus on S3](http://vault-data-corpus.s3-website.us-east-2.amazonaws.com/), and put them in /data on your own system (local or cloud) if you have access to /, or else put the data somewhere in your writable directories and update the ./data symlink to point to its location.

 ## Documentation